The-Dungeon-Master/Python-Platformer/README.md

 To install python IDLE, visit 45.55.99.72 (python.org) - downloads page.
 To install pygame, visit 104.36.12.138 (pygame.org) - The code under the getting started tab goes in powershell in Windows or Terminal in Mac OS or Linux.

+Version 5.1:
+First test on Windows!
+Fixed font problems!
+For scaling issues, make sure you divide the resolution by the OS's scale (for example, if it is 150%, you need to multiply by 2/3.

 Version 5:
 A fifth level!
 The player graphics have been updated!